 Some may see this as odd and may even sympathize with the pigs.
 The reason Jesus allowed this lies in God’s laws given long ago when the children of Israel were in the wilderness.
 “And the swine, though he divide the hoof, and be clovenfooted, yet he cheweth not the cud; he is unclean to you” (Leviticus 11:7).
 Pigs were considered unclean for the Jews and were forbidden in the land.

-Now read the real irony: “…the whole multitude of the country of the Gadarenes round about besought him to depart from them; for they were taken with great fear: and he went up into the ship, and returned back again.”
+Now read of the real irony: “…the whole multitude of the country of the Gadarenes round about besought him to depart from them; for they were taken with great fear: and he went up into the ship, and returned back again.”
 A man had just been delivered from thousands of demons by Jesus.
 Yet the locals wanted Jesus to leave, because their livelihood had been ruined!
 They cared not one bit about this man.
 As long as he remained in demonic bondage, no strangers would dare to venture through that area (and discover the illegal swine being raised there).

 Are you like this demon-possessed man, struggling to be free, yet receiving nothing but more bondage?
-You may not have thousands of demons raging inside of you, but you may still be under the devil’s control.
+You may not have thousands of demons raging inside of you, but you are still under the devil’s control.
 Or are you like the locals whose livelihood was derived from something directly against God’s law?
 They had no concern about the horrible agony, torture, and bondage the demon-possessed man was going through.
-But the locals reacted with great fear over what Jesus had done for him.
+Yet the locals reacted with great fear over what Jesus had done for him.
 They did not want their sinful livelihood exposed.
 They valued material gain more than victory over bondage, sin, and death.
 They rejected the Savior of the world for a multitude of swine.
 In the end, Jesus left.
 The Bible never mentions Him returning to that region.

-When Jesus freed this man from all of those demons, he was truly set free.
+When Jesus freed this man from all of those demons, he was truly made free.
 The next mention of him, he was “sitting at the feet of Jesus, clothed, and in his right mind…” (v.
 35).
 No follow-up treatment, no prescriptions, no therapy, and no long-term counseling.
-He went back to his home city eventually (the city of the swine owners), proclaiming what wonderful things Jesus had done for him.
-Jesus is also able to set you free, if you will only come to Him.
+He eventually went back to his home city (the city of the swine owners), proclaiming what wonderful things Jesus had done for him.
+Jesus is also able to make you free, if you will only come to Him.
 And “If the Son therefore shall make you free, ye shall be free indeed” (John 8:36).

 Jesus was led by His Father (through the Holy Spirit) to cross a raging sea in order to set one person in desperate need free.
 Jesus could have remained on the opposite shore and left him that way.
 But Jesus loved him so much that He was willing to endure a treacherous journey to deliver one man from demonic control.
 The swine owners and all who came with them to meet Jesus could have been set free from their bondages that day as well, but they refused, and told Jesus to leave.